carpentries/lesson-development-training/episodes/18-preparing.md

 ## Exercise: Create Setup Instructions (10 minutes)

-Create `setup.md` file in your lesson project root with a list of software and tools needed by participants to follow your lesson and links on how to install them.
+Create the `setup.md` file in your lesson project root with a list of software and tools needed by participants to follow your lesson and links on how to install them.

 ::::::::::::::::::::::::::::::::::::::::::::::::::